 Can I Recover Damages If I’m Being Blamed for a Dog Bite in Florida?

-Florida follows a pure comparative fault law; all parties who contribute to an injury are held liable for their proportionate share of the damages.
+Florida follows a modified comparative fault law with a 51% bar to recovery; all parties who contribute to an injury are held liable for their proportionate share of the damages.
 That includes the victim.

 These principles also apply in dog bite cases.
-If the dog owner can prove that you were also negligent, your damages can be reduced.
-For example, if you provoked the dog in some way, your damages can be reduced.
+If the dog owner can prove that you were also negligent, your damages can be reduced or even eliminated completely.
+You will be barred from recovering compensation altogether if you were mostly responsible for the incident.

 Cases involving shared fault can be complex.
 It’s not always easy to assign a percentage of fault to each responsible party.
 If contributory fault is an issue in your case, call our lawyers today.
 We’ll do everything possible to diminish your role in the accident.